atomisthq/docs/docs/developer/custom-events.md

 ```

 This simple file will create a new type in your GraphQL schema.
 However, there is other activity happening with this
 ingester because of the `@rootType` annotation.
-This annotation causes the Atomist backend to create the required
+This annotation causes the Atomist backend to create
 indexes, mutations, and webhook endpoints so that you can add data for this type.

-Once the new ingester is defined, it will need to be configured within your SDM so that this new type will be setup in
+Once the new ingester is defined, configure it within your SDM so that this new type will be set up in
 your Atomist workspace.
 Within the SDM, add the new ingester:

 ```typescript
 sdm.addIngester(GraphQL.ingester({ name: "SampleEvent" }));
 ```

-Next, you can startup your SDM via the usual `atomist start` command.
-Once the startup completes, you will now have a
+Next, start up your SDM with the `atomist start` command.
+Once the startup completes, you will have a
-custom event that has been added to your GraphQL schema.
+custom event added to your GraphQL schema.

-## Utilizing the new custom event
+## Using the new custom event

-There are two ways new data can be delivered for your new event - a REST endpoint(typically used by webhooks) or via the
+There are two ways new data can be delivered for your new event: a REST endpoint (typically used by webhooks) and via the
 SDM in the form a GraphQL mutation.
 We'll explore both of these.

 ### REST Endpoint

+The Atomist service listens for your custom event at a specific URL created for your event.
+That URL receives POST requests
+containing JSON data in a format matching the schema you defined for it in `sampleEvent.graphql`.

 After starting your SDM with the new ingester registered, you can retrieve your REST endpoint for the new event type
 from either the SDM log or from the Atomist Web UI.
 The Web UI is simpler, so that method will be discussed here.
-Login to `https://app.atomist.com` and navigate to your workspace (if you have access to more then one).
+Log in to `https://app.atomist.com` and navigate to your workspace (if you have access to more then one).
 On the left
 -hand vertical menu, select `SDMs`.
 Navigate in the list of SDMs to your instance, and click the down chevron on the
 right-hand side.
 Scroll  through the dialog until you see the `Ingesters` section.
 Below `SampleEvent` (or whatever
 you've named your event), you will see a URL with this format: